tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

-DRAFT - Version Beta {!Wed 30 Oct 2019 10:50:52 PM EDT v.1.2.7}
+DRAFT - Version Beta {!Thu 31 Oct 2019 01:21:01 AM EDT v.1.2.9}

 Tholonia: The Existential Mechanics of Awareness Copyright © 2019 Duncan Stroud

 **ISBN:** 9781703984903

 This book is an open sourced book.
 This means that anyone can contribute changes or updates.
-Instructions and more information at <https://github.com//tholonia/the-book>
+Instructions and more information at <https://tholonia.github.io/the-book/>

 This book and its on-line version are distributed under the terms of the Creative Commons Attribution-Noncommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license, with the additional proviso that the right to publish it on paper for sale or other for-profit use is reserved to Duncan Stroud and authorized agents thereof.
 A reference copy of this license may be found at https://creativecommons.org/licenses/by-nc-sa/4.0/